jaxxstorm/graphping/README.md

 ```
 NAME:
-   graph-ping - Ping a lost of endpoints and send the resulting metrics to statsd
+   graph-ping - Ping a list of endpoints and send the resulting metrics to statsd

 USAGE:
    main [global options] command [command options] [arguments...]